-The Commission finds that to minimize the impacts of drilling in the water, and for the project to be consistent with requirements of Section 30233(a) of the Coastal Act that the project be the least environmentally damaging feasible alternative, no geotechnical borings should occur within the live waters of the river on or after June 1 and prior to September 15 unless the boring locations can be moved no more than 30 feet from the planned location of the boring to achieve a dry boring location.
-On or after September 15 and prior to October 16, geotechnical drilling at the planned boring locations shall not occur within the live waters of the river unless a dry boring location within 30 feet of the planned boring location cannot be utilized.
-To ensure that the timing requirements of this alternative are followed, the Commission attaches Special Condition No. 1.
+The Commission finds that to minimize the impacts of drilling in the water, and for the project to be consistent with requirements of Section 30233(a) of the Coastal Act that the project be the least environmentally damaging feasible alternative, no geotechnical borings should occur within the live waters of the river, and access to the river channel for drilling on the dry sand bar should occur on or after June 15 and prior to October 14.
+To ensure that the timing requirements of this alternative are followed, the Commission attaches Special Condition No. 3.

-Therefore, the Commission finds that limiting the timing of drilling in the river channel to avoid the need to drill in the wet channel as much as possible is the least environmentally damaging feasible alternative.
+Therefore, the Commission finds that limiting the timing of drilling in the river channel to avoid the need to drill in the wet channel is the least environmentally damaging feasible alternative.
 As conditioned, the proposed project is the least environmentally damaging feasible alternative consistent with Section 30233(a).